-I’ve been a flexible work advisor since 1993 and Work Options has been online since 1997.
+I’ve been a work options advisor since 1993 and Work Options has been online since 1997.
 Thousands of busy professionals have found answers and relief here.
 You’re invited to be next.

-Whether you choose my do-it-yourself guides or my personal services by phone (both free and fee-based), you get practical help negotiating various work options to make your life calmer and easier.
-Options such as job flexibility, a fabulous pay raise, and time off, whether it’s a short-term sabbatical or maternity leave.
+Whether you choose my do-it-yourself guides, advice columns, or my personal services by phone (both free and fee-based), you get practical help negotiating various work options to make your life calmer and easier.
+Options such as job flexibility, a fabulous pay raise, and more maternity leave and other time off.

 Sound like something you could use?
 Keep reading to learn more.